 Why Is NPS Important?

-First off, it's simple, easy to compare, and acts as a measure of brand performance (rather than as feedback on an individual transaction).
+First off, NPS is simple, easy to compare, and acts as a measure of brand performance rather than as feedback on an individual transaction.

-While you might already have an understanding of NPS, it's important to know a few quick things about the system before we get started:
+While you might already have an understanding of NPS, it's important to know a few things about the system before we get started.

 NPS stands for Net Promoter Score.
 It's a customer satisfaction benchmark that measures how likely your customers are to recommend you to a friend.